Bacterial Infections in Fiddle Leaf Figs

 One of the first signs of problems in fiddle leaf figs is brown spots, but brown spots can mean a lot of different things.
-They could indicate dryness or sun damage, insect infestation, or, in rare cases, a fungal or bacterial infection.
+They could indicate dryness or sun damage, insect infestation, or, in rare cases, fungal or bacterial infections in fiddle leaf figs.

 In previous articles, we’ve discussed fungal infections and how they can impact the health of your fiddle leaf fig. They can range from blight to root rot and are major challenges to indoor plant growers.
 But what about bacterial plant infections?